What is a Blue Fawn Pitbull? (Blue Fawn Bully Guide)

 Coat appearance and shedding

 The Blue Fawn Pitbull has a short and smooth blue-grey coat with a silver hue.
+However, despite this, the dog will shed, especially during fall and spring.

 Other Pitbull colors;